ngengesenior/PoliticalPreparedness/README.md

 I also factored the VoterInfo Fragment and called it ElectionDetailFragment.

+### API Key
+Replace the API Key in CivicsHttpClient file

 ## Report Issues
 Notice any issues with a repository?
 Please file a github issue in the repository.